-If your ex-partner is preventing you from spending time with your child, you may have to file and application in the Federal Circuit and Family Court of Australia (FCFCOA) for a recovery order and/or a location order.
-Location orders and recovery orders can be made when you are prevented from spending time with your child because the other parent has taken them and is not disclosing their whereabouts.
+If your ex-partner is preventing you from spending time with your child, you may have to file an application in the Federal Circuit and Family Court of Australia (FCFCOA) for a recovery order and/or a location order.
+Location and recovery orders can be made when you are prevented from spending time with your child because the other parent has taken them and is not disclosing their whereabouts.

 Commonwealth Information Orders